mike-kaufman/async-context-definition/Async-Context-Definitions.md

 ## Asynchronous (Sub)Tree Execution
-Each execution of a function in a trace can be viewed as a node in an `asynchronous execution (sub)tree` with the children defined _either_ by the link or cause relations.
+Each execution of a function in a trace can be viewed as a node in an `asynchronous execution (sub)tree` with the nodes defined by the execution contexts (executeBegin/executeEnd events) and children defined _either_ by the link or cause relations (link and cause events).
   * A given function context node, _c<sub>1</sub>_, is a `link-parent` for a second context node, _c<sub>2</sub>_, if the `asynchronous event trace` contains the entries